 Lufia II threw out the random encounters from the first game, replacing them with monsters you could see on the map.
 Said monsters react to the movement of the player, adding an element of strategy (a la EarthBound), and can even be frozen with use of a tool.
 More notably, the game also introduced puzzle dungeons to the series, similar to those seen in the The Legend of Zelda games.
 With a series of tools (and liberal usage of the Reset spell) at the player's disposal, Lufia II's dungeons are a good deal more memorable than the former's dungeon crawls.
 Combat is also switched up for the sequel; as characters take damage, their IP increases, allowing them to activate Limit Breaks built into their gear.
 As if that weren't enough, the player can collect a series of Mons to raise into formidable assist characters (acting as an AI-controlled fifth party member).
 These additions would help make Rise of the Sinistrals the agreed-upon high point of the series even today, though not enough to rescue the franchise from obscurity.
 However, the series' brief revival in 2010, Lufia: Curse of the Sinistrals, was a loose remake of this game, albeit redesigned as an Action RPG.

 Contains one of the saddest video game endings ever devised.
+Yes, even though it was spoilered by the prologue of the first game.
 Proceed with caution.